 7. Actively communicate before, during, and after

-After: One of the best parts about having all of your donor data in one central location (your fundraising software) is how easy post-event follow-up can be.
-After your event concludes, recognize everyone, especially your stand-out donors, for the key roles they played in making it a smashing success!
+- After: One of the best parts about having all of your donor data in one central location (your fundraising software) is how easy post-event follow-up can be.
+After your event concludes, recognize everyone, especially your standout donors, for the key roles they played in making it a smashing success!

 Author: Karrie Wozniak, Chief Marketing Officer, OneCause